nsfzyzz/Generalization_metrics_for_NLP/README.md

 # NLP metrics
-This repository contains the code to reproduce the results from the paper :link: [Evaluating natural language processing models with generalization metrics that do not need access to any training or testing data.](https://arxiv.org/pdf/2202.02842.pdf) Our main results are that metrics from the :link: [HT-SR theory](https://github.com/CalculatedContent/WeightWatcher) can predict the generalization of NLP models.
-Also, unlike existing generalization metrics that focus on the "generalization gap", the HT-SR theory can predict the quality of NLP models, e.g., measured by the test-time BLEU scores when the NLP task is neural machine translation.
+This repository contains the code to reproduce the results for the ICLR submission "Evaluating natural language processing models with generalization metrics that do not need access to any training or testing data".

-We mainly study Transformers in this paper.
-For Transformer training, we follow :link: [Vaswani et al.](https://arxiv.org/abs/1706.03762).
-We develop our implementation based on an :link: [online repository](https://github.com/gordicaleksa/pytorch-original-transformer).
-This code reproduces the results from Vaswani et al. with more easily configurable Transformer architectures.
-In addition to the HT-SR theory, we also evaluate generalization metrics from :link: [Dziugaite et al. 2020.](https://proceedings.neurips.cc/paper/2020/file/86d7c8a08b4aaa1bc7c599473f5dddda-Paper.pdf) and :link: [Jiang et al. 2019.](https://arxiv.org/abs/1912.02178)

 ## Setup the environment